 The statement of 35 - 38.8s % percent of the respondents that they are unsure about the legal framework conditions or even fear that it is illegal especially catches the eye.

-Of course, as we could already see in the first publication of the survey, fears are also expressed regarding trust, contact and the lack of preoperative observation of the patient [7].
+Of course, , fears are also expressed regarding trust, contact and the lack of preoperative observation of the patient [7].
 However, if a clear legal framework could be created for the physician that legitimised telemedical information, many patient groups could benefit from this.
 In the age of increasing digitalization, it should be legally possible to bring online medical consultations on an equal footing with face-to-face consultations.
 In cases of doubt, of course, the attending physician decides in consultation with the patient which procedure is most appropriate.
 In addition, personal contact should always be offered to the patient upon request, especially since many elderly patients may also lack access to technical media.
 In conclusion, legal pitfalls should not be an unnecessary obstacle here in times when communication via computers or smartphones has become the norm in many other areas of everyday life.

 Strength and Limitations